How to Grow Weed in South AfricaGianenzo Sapgnuolo

 3) The MSA gold standard for all growing, the Blumat automatic watering systems.

-Perlite and vermiculite retain water more effectively then soil particles.
-The more you have in the soil the longer your ladies can last without watering.
+Perlite and vermiculite retain water more effectively than soil particles.
+The more you have in the soil the longer your ladies can last without needing more watering.
 They do not change or add anything to the soil other than additional moisture.

 The unique Blumat irrigation systems are designed for the automated watering of growing containers.
 The system is able to automatically detect the moisture of your growing medium.
 Depending on the moisture level, the system starts to drip, and once the soil is at the desired moisture; the system stops dripping.
 You will never have to worry about over watering or under watering again, leaving your ladies for the weekend is no problem anymore.